How your information is used by Salford Clinical Commissioning Group

 For further information on invoice validation, please visit the NHS England website and the following document entitled “Who Pays? – Determining responsibility for payments to providers”.

-We share anonymised information with other NHS and social care partner agencies for the purpose of improving local services, research, audit and public health.
+We share anonymised information with other NHS and social care partner agencies (for example, Salford Together) for the purpose of improving local services, research, audit and public health.
 We would not share information about you unless:

 - You have asked us to and given us permission